 Contact our team for product models in your preferred file formats.

 Our vision is to provide beautiful, affordable, and durable structural systems which also restore forests.
 Our timbers are a byproduct of sustainable forest management, which is a main pillar of the WholeTrees philosophy.
 Forest thinning allows the woodland as a whole to thrive, catalyzing growth and biodiversity.
 By pioneering this vibrant market, WholeTrees builds incentive to continue forest stewardship.
 Local economies prosper from the presence of continued regional harvesting and returning shop fabrication jobs.
 WholeTrees works to instill a love for nature, promote conservancy, and restore a sense of awe and delight in our woodlands.
 Through our continued sustainability efforts we hope to catalyze healthy building material use and improve our built environment.

+A tree can absorb as much as 48 pounds of carbon dioxide per year and can sequester 1 ton of carbon dioxide by the time it reaches 40 years old.
 By choosing WholeTrees, you can directly incentivise sustainable timber stand improvements that increase the carbon storage capacity of our forests.
 WholeTrees structures also sequester carbon in service.
 The climate can benefit not only from CO2 sequestration in large commercial structures, but also from the stabilization of microclimates within highly productive forests.

 The building sector is transitioning toward increased transparency, improved material health standards, and greater environmental impact awareness.
 WholeTrees is proud to be a part of this movement, and we show our commitment in a number of ways.

 - Carry the Declare Red List Free label from Living Future Institute